9 bright examples of interactive content marketing

 The best interactive content does what all quality content does, it tells a story that truly speaks to the reader.
 Interactive content needs to add to the overall experience and marketing strategy, and not distract or confuse the reader with unnecessary bells and whistles — it should be logically integrated with the overall user experience.
 Interactive content should serve a purpose for a target audience, whether that’s to deepen understanding of an issue or provide some entertaining escapism.

-9 examples of interactive content that gets the reader clicking
+9 examples of interactive content that get the reader clicking

 Here are some of our favourite examples of interactive visual content that’s particularly effective in telling a story and deepening engagement.